If your question isn't included here, feel free to reach out at firstname.lastname@example.org!

 We recommend you check with your healthcare provider before starting, and start low, e.g. 3-4 minutes, and observe how you respond.

-When we interviewed Dr Michael Hamblin, he was of the belief that it is quite hard to overdose on red light, and some side effects may be fatigue, headache, but there’s been no serious ill effects from red light reported so far.
+When we interviewed Dr Michael Hamblin, he was of the belief that it is quite hard to overdose on red light.
+However, some side effects may be fatigue, headache, but there’s been no serious ill effects from red light reported so far.

 Yes, LUMEBOX® is a FDA class II device.